kaylai/ftir-background-subtract/README.md

 Contact: kiacovino@usgs.gov

 RUNNING THE SCRIPT:
-No need to install anything.
-Just make sure you have the correct dependencies installed before running the script:
+Make sure you have the correct dependencies installed before running the script:
 Python
 wx
 matplotlib